piakushin/tic-tac-near/README.md

 A [smart contract] written in [Rust].
 It is a game for a creatures with a single neuron.
 In which you should put 3 X or O in a row before your opponent.
+Why would I implement such simple game?
+Because I'm also a single cell organism.

 Quick Start